Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:Evolution_Equation}, we introduce the neutrino equations of motion, the linear normal mode analysis, and the parametrization adopted for the neutrino angular distributions.
-In Sec.~\ref{sec:Vanishing_w}, we revisit the stability conditions for a neutrino system with vanishing vacuum mixing.
-The impact of non-vanishing vacuum mixing is explored in Sec.~\ref{sec:Non_Vanishing_w}, where we consider a perturbative approach for neutrino ensembles with and without non-electron flavors.
-We also investigate the possible mapping of a system with $\omega\neq0$ to an effective one with $\omega=0$ with effective angular distributions.
+In Sec.~\ref{sec:Vanishing_w}, we revisit the fast stability conditions for a neutrino system with vanishing vacuum mixing.
+The impact of non-vanishing vacuum mixing on the development of a flavor instability otherwise triggered by zero-crossing in the ELN angular distribution is explored in Sec.~\ref{sec:Non_Vanishing_w}; there, first we investigate the role of $\omega\neq 0$ on the development of flavor instabilities through the linear stability analysis.
+Then, we consider a perturbative approach for neutrino ensembles with and without non-electron flavors.
+We also investigate the possible mapping of a system with $\omega\neq0$ to an effective one with $\omega=0$ with effective angular distributions, showing that ELN angular distributions without zero-crossing can effectively develop one because of vacuum mixing.
 Finally, we summarize our findings in Sec.~\ref{sec:Conclusions}.
+Details on the impact of the matter potential on the development of flavor instabilities stemming from ELN angular zero-crossings are provided in Appendix~\ref{sec:matter}.
 In Appendix~\ref{sec:Appendix_Numerical}, we outline the method employed for computing the eigenfrequency in the linear stability analysis.